Australian rules football in England: British tours to Australia (1888–1914)

 Australian rules football was played by a British representative rugby team which toured Australia in 1888.
 The team arrived in Hobart, Tasmania on 18 April.
 They attended a social function with the Southern Tasmanian Football Association, before going to New Zealand for a series of rugby matches.

 After they returned to Australia they again trained in Australian rules in Sydney, before leaving for Victoria in mid-June.
 The tour included 19 matches.
 They played against several of the stronger football clubs from Melbourne including the Carlton Football Club, South Melbourne Football Club, Essendon Football Club, Fitzroy Football Club and Port Melbourne Football Club.
 Additionally, they played against some strong regional Victorian clubs including two teams from the city of Ballarat: Ballarat Football Club and Ballarat Imperial Football Club, as well as two teams from the city of Bendigo: Bendigo Football Club and Sandhurst Football Club as well as playing against clubs from other regional towns including the Castlemaine Football Club, Maryborough Football Club, Horsham Football Club and Kyneton Football Club.

 The team also played against several of the stronger South Australian teams including South Adelaide Football Club, Port Adelaide Football Club, Adelaide Football Club (no connection to the later Adelaide club), Norwood Football Club.
-The only club from outside of Victoria or South Australia which played against them was the Maitland Football Club (from the Hunter Region in New South Wales).
+The only club from outside of Victoria or South Australia which played against them was the Maitland Football Club (from the Hunter Valley in New South Wales).
 The British team won six matches, including a win over Port Adelaide at Adelaide Oval on 10 July 1888, and drew one.

 The reigning Victorian premiers, Carlton defeated Great Britain at the MCG 14.17 to 3.8.
 At this stage goals and points were recorded but only goals counted in the score; for example, when Great Britain played Castlemaine under very heavy conditions they kicked 1 goal 2 points and the locals kicked 1 goal 4 points, but the match was declared a draw.
 Great Britain also played 35 games of rugby, making a total of 54 games in 21 weeks.
 A star of the team's Australian rules games was Andrew Stoddart, who captained the team for part of its tour and also captained England in cricket.

 The 1888 tour had been organised by the English cricketer Arthur Shrewsbury but his involvement with Australian Rules football did not end there.
 He planned to have an Australian team sent to the United Kingdom to play a series of demonstration matches and to that end he looked to Scotland where he had identified possible opponents.
 Shrewsbury's plans are outlined in his correspondence with Alfred Shaw and Turner, the Nottingham Cricket Club Secretary.